bobrocke/My-Blog-11ty/src/blog/2025-02-16-masonite-an-alternative-to-django.md

 Having said all that, I find that Python syntax is nicer than PHP's, but not as elegant as Ruby's.
 Which is getting away from the point that Masonite is more like Rails than it is like Django.
 So if you don't like some of Django's concepts, but you like Python, you may well be happy with Masonite.

 Django also goes against the grain with its MVT architecture.
 Django Models are like everyone else's Models.
-But Django has Views where Masonite has Controllers.
+Django has Views where Masonite has Controllers.
 And Masonite's Views are Django's Templates.

 If you stick with Django long enough, those differences won't matter.
 But for a while, especially if you have experience with an MCV framework, you'll find yourself constantly making the translation.